Ramarren/cl-parser-combinators/README.markdown

 The results are `parser-possibility` objects.
 Accessor `tree-of` will access the actual result, and `suffix-of` the remaining input context, of type `end-context` if an entire input was parsed.
 Function `end-context-p` will check if a context is an `end-context`.

-Utility function `parse-string* parser string &key (complete nil)` will discard all results after the first, which will be returned as multiple values of: the result or `nil`, suffix context or `nil` when the input was exhausted, `t` for success and `nil` for failure in case `nil` was a valid result.
+Utility function `parse-string* parser string &key (complete nil)` will discard all results after the first, which will be returned as multiple values of: the tree of the result or `nil`, suffix context or `nil` when the input was exhausted, `t` for success and `nil` for failure in case `nil` was a valid result.

 With the key argument `complete` value `t` first result which results from total consumption of input will be returned.
 If it is equal `:first` only the first result will be computed, and then returned if it is complete, otherwise the parse being unsuccessful.
 ### example